Jóhanna Sigurðardóttir: Women's rights and ban on striptease

 In 2010, her government banned strip clubs, paying for nudity in restaurants, and other means of employers profiting from employees' nudity – the first such ban in a Western democratic country.
 Jóhanna commented: "The Nordic countries are leading the way on women's equality, recognizing women as equal citizens rather than commodities for sale."
-Responding to the policy change radical feminist Julie Bindel, writing for The Guardian, stated that Iceland had become the most feminist country in the world.
-Asked what the most important gender issue today is, she answered "To fight the pay gap between men and women".
+Responding to the policy change, Julie Bindel, a radical feminist, stated while writing for The Guardian that Iceland had become the most feminist country in the world.
+When asked in 2012 about the most important gender-based problem "today", Jóhanna answered that it was "to fight the pay gap between men and women".

 Personal life

 Jóhanna married Þorvaldur Steinar Jóhannesson in 1970 and the couple had two sons named Sigurður Egill Þorvaldsson and Davíð Steinar Þorvaldsson (born 1972 and 1977).

 After their divorce in 1987, she joined in a civil union with Jónína Leósdóttir (born 1954), an author and playwright, in 2002.

 In 2010, when same-sex marriage was legalised in Iceland, Jóhanna and Jónína changed their civil union into a marriage, thus becoming one of the first same-sex married couples in Iceland.

 In 2017, she released a biography entitled Minn tími ("My Time").
 The biography covers one of the most contentious periods in Icelandic history – from the financial crash of autumn 2008, through protests and emergency elections the following year, and the difficult recovery period that followed leading Iceland's left wing government.